 Industry Benchmarks

-According to the 2024 DORA State of DevOps Report, performance distribution has shifted—high performers shrank from 31% to 22%, while low performers grew from 17% to 25%.
-Lead time (which includes cycle time) is a key differentiator:
+According to the 2024 DORA State of DevOps Report, the gap between top and bottom teams is widening.
+High performers shrank from 31% to 22%, while low performers grew from 17% to 25%.
+Lead time is a key separator:

-If your median cycle time is above 3 days, there's significant room for improvement.
-But here's what matters more: the DORA research found that psychological safety is among the strongest predictors of software delivery performance.
-Teams that feel safe to take risks, ask questions, and push back on unrealistic deadlines consistently outperform those optimizing purely for speed metrics.
+If your median is above 3 days, there's a lot of room to improve.
+But here's what matters more: DORA found that teams where people feel safe to take risks and push back on bad deadlines ship faster than teams chasing speed metrics.

-Long cycle times always have specific causes.
-Here are the most common bottlenecks and how to identify them.
+Long cycle times always have a root cause.
+Here are the four biggest and how to spot them.

 1. Review Queue Bottleneck